 The NJDA SLF control programs is reliant solely on federal funds.
-NJFB should support the continuation and increased funding to improve control of the invasive pest.
+NJFB should support new state funding as well as an increase in federal funding to the Alampi Beneficial Lab to improve chemical and biological control of the invasive pest.

-WILDLIFE MANAGEMENT (2020)
+WILDLIFE MANAGEMENT (2021)